 In 2019 with CDFW’s guidance, the District began planning for the retrofit of existing artificial burrows and installation of several new burrows with the most current burrow design, intending to allow for maximized breeding success.
 The project also enhances the value of the native grassland habitat by removing invasive plants that surround most of the artificial burrows.

-“The District’s project to enhance the existing burrowing owl habitat is so important because the HMA is a protected area where the owls can safely live and breed,” said Lisa Coburn-Boyd, Otay Water District environmental compliance.
+“The District’s project to enhance the existing burrowing owl habitat is so important because the HMA is a protected area where the owls can safely live and breed,” said Lisa Coburn-Boyd, Otay Water District environmental compliance specialist.
 “Increasingly, in San Diego County, the burrowing owl population is declining because of habitat loss and fragmentation.”

 Small raptors active during the day